Flame-Code-VLM/Flame-Code-VLM/README.md

 - [Acknowledgements](#acknowledgements)

 ## Introduction
-State-of-the-art (SOTA) models like GPT-4o, though powerful in generating code for webpage creation, remain unsuitable for modern front-end (FE) workflows.
-Their outputs are often static, lacking modularity, reusability, and dynamic behavior—essential characteristics for scalable and interactive user interfaces.
-As a result, these models generate inefficient and incompatible code that deviates from established development practices.
+State-of-the-art models like GPT-4o, while powerful in generating code for webpage creation, fall short in meeting the dynamic requirements of modern front-end (FE) workflows.
+The code they generate is often static, lacking essential features like modularity, reusability, and dynamic behavior, which are critical for building scalable, interactive user interfaces.
+This leads to inefficient and incompatible code that deviates from best development practices.

-To further enhance the power of vision-language models (VLMs) in front-end (FE) development, we introduce Flame, a complete framework that encompasses a data preparation pipeline, model training process, and evaluation suite, creating a fully integrated VLM solution for front-end code generation.
+To overcome these limitations, we introduce Flame, a comprehensive framework that includes a data synthesis pipeline, model training process, and evaluation suite, forming a fully integrated vision-language model (VLM) solution for front-end code generation.

-A major challenge in developing a strong large-scale VLM for front-end code generation is the scarcity of high-quality image-text data.
-To address this, we propose an automated pipeline that extracts, renders, and annotates self-contained front-end code snippets.
-This pipeline ensures the creation of large-scale, diverse, and high-fidelity training datasets.
+One of the primary challenges in developing a robust large-scale VLM for front-end development is the lack of high-quality image-text data.
+To address this, we propose an automated data synthesis pipeline that extracts, renders, and annotates self-contained front-end code snippets.
+This pipeline ensures the generation of large, diverse, and high-fidelity datasets, capable of producing both single-image and multi-image inputs, along with detailed image descriptions for improving visual chain-of-thought (CoT) reasoning.

-To benchmark Flame’s performance, we established a comprehensive evaluation suite that measures syntactic precision, functional correctness, and visual consistency in generated FE code.
-This ensures that Flame produces code that aligns with real-world development requirements.
+To evaluate Flame’s performance, we have established a comprehensive evaluation suite that measures three key factors: syntactic precision, functional correctness, and visual consistency in the generated code.
+This ensures that Flame generates code that aligns with real-world development standards.

-Currently, our framework is designed and tested for React-based development, leveraging its component-based architecture for structured and reusable UI generation.
+Currently, the framework is designed and optimized for React-based development, taking advantage of its component-based architecture to produce structured, reusable UI components.
 However, the methodology and pipeline are highly extensible and can be adapted to other front-end frameworks, such as Vue and Angular, with minimal modifications.

-This repository provides the full implementation of Flame’s data preparation pipeline, model training process, and evaluation pipeline, making it a valuable resource for advancing multimodal front-end code generation research.
+This repository provides the full implementation of Flame’s data preparation pipeline, model training process, and evaluation suite, making it an invaluable resource for advancing multimodal front-end code generation research.

 ## Features